robstoll/atrium/README.md

 ```
 </ex-own-boolean-2>

-## Compose Assertion Functions
+## Compose Expectation Functions

 So far, we core contributors ran quickly into the situation where we wanted to compose functions or
 reuse existing functions but with different arguments.
 We will show both use cases here, starting off by composing functions.

-Say you want to build a `toBeBetween` assertion function for `java.util.Date`, you could write it as follows:
+Say you want to build a `toBeBetween` expectation function for `java.util.Date`, you could write it as follows:

 <code-own-compose-1>